 “We need some more young people around here.”

-When an established company tries to bring in fresh blood to their team, they often overlook the ways to adapt their processes and policies; and it all starts with onboarding.
+When an established company tries to bring in fresh blood to their team, they often overlook the ways to adapt their processes and policies; and it all starts with the employee onboarding process.
 Millennials have high expectations from jobs and they expect a company to be willing to adapt and change – not only for their own benefit, but also for the sake of the survival of the business.
 If the onboarding experience shows that it’s ‘Meet the new boss, same as the old boss’, then your new hire is going to quickly start looking elsewhere.

-Here are 7 ways you can change your onboarding practices to make it an exciting and welcoming experience for millennials.
+Here are 7 ways you can change your employee onboarding practices to make it an exciting and welcoming experience for millennials.

 Be Organized, But Not Stiff